 Conference check-in will be located at the Registration Desk at the south end of the main hotel lobby level.
 Delegations may pick up their Conference packets and name badges at this desk.
 Check-in to sleeping rooms should be done at the hotel front desk, located in the main lobby.
-Conference registration will be open on Saturday from

-1:00 p.m. - 6:00 p.m.
-Schools arriving after 6:00 p.m. can register in the AMUN Executive Office, located in the PDR 1 Room on the third floor after 7:00 p.m.
+Conference registration will be open on Saturday from 1:00 p.m. - 6:00 p.m.
+Schools arriving after 6:00 p.m. can register in the AMUN Executive Office which will open at 7:30 p.m.
 All fees must be paid in full before registration can be completed.